obophenotype/cell-ontology-training/docs/EntitiesTab.md

 #### Adding annotations properties

 Using Protégé you can add annotations such as labels, definitions, synonyms, database cross references (dbxrefs) to any OWL entity.
 The panel on the right, named Annotations, is where these annotations are added.
+CL includes a pre-declared set of annotation properties such as ‘has exact synonym’ and ‘definition’.

 Use this panel to add a definition to the class you created.
 Select the + button to add an annotation to the selected entity.
 Click on the annotation 'definition' on the left and copy and paste in the definition to the white editing box on the right.
 Click OK.